 We were blessed to have missionary Kyle Gregory on hand to share with us during the Adult Sunday School class and more briefly during the service about his work overseas, as well as his new efforts to create an avenue for cross-cultural outreach through an examination of aesthetics.
 Beauty may be perceived and operationalized differently in different cultural contexts, but every culture at least holds beauty as a concept and an ideal, and that’s an amazing way to demonstrate God’s handiwork.

-Next Sunday, we will be hosting Peter and Anna Kim (our other missionaries to China), who will be speaking again in both our Sunday School hour and worship service.
-The Kims are a joy to interact with, and we will be eating a church family potluck with them after the services, so please bring enough food to share.
+Next Sunday, we will be hosting our other missionaries to China who will be speaking again in both our Sunday School hour and worship service.
+They are a joy to interact with, and we will be eating a church family potluck with them after the services, so please bring enough food to share.

 The week after that, on February 4, we will be hosting our annual FCC Super Bowl Party in the evening.
 Even if you don’t like football, you can still come join us as we interact with our FCC family over food, fun, and fellowship.
 But if you do like football, then come settle in with us into soft couches and watch the game on the biggest screen in town!

 The week after that, on February 10, we will be hosting our annual Valentine’s Day dinner (this year, featuring prime rib!), so if you’re interested in joining us, please contact Sara Diemer or the church office to purchase tickets now.

 Because this week was our Sanctity of Human Life observance, the message was brought by Julie Philyaw, the director of Peoria’s Women’s Pregnancy Center.
 In deciding how we respond to abortion, she asked us to consider four questions: